google-research/ibc/README.md

 #### Train and Evaluate

-Here is an *IBC with Langevin* configuration which should actually converge faster than the reported IBC-with-DFO that we reported in the paper:
+Here is an *IBC with Langevin* configuration which should actually converge faster than the IBC-with-DFO that we reported in the paper:

 <!--  partial verified: 100% at 10k steps, 6.5 steps/sec, at 90x120 w/ 128 batch-->
 <!--  partial verified: 100% at 5k steps, 4.1 steps/sec, at 180x240 w/ 128 batch-->